Election Worker Application

 • *These wages are subject to change based on annual approved budget and voting hours per election.

-• Accessible Voting System (AVS): Election equipment that allows the voter to mark the ballot by “touching a screen” or by an audio ballot which is read to the voter.
+• Expressvote System (AVS): Election equipment that allows the voter to mark the ballot by “touching a screen” or by an audio ballot which is read to the voter.

 • Ballot Counting System (BCS): Election equipment that counts/tabulates paper ballots.